almostengr/almostengrwebsite/website/docs/projects/light-show.md

 ## Song List

-Songs for this year's light show has not been selected at this time.
+Songs for this year's light show have not been selected at this time.
 Please check back at a later date for this information.

 ## Other Information